Online Payments Security: Loopholes That Can Bring You Down

-Forget banks, even in day to day money transfer activities in the 21st century are prone to vulnerabilities.
-Think about it, online payment gateways are basically through the internet and with right knowledge and programs, one can interfere with the process to use credentials, data, or/and money.
+Forget banks, even in day-to-day money transfer activities in the 21st century are prone to vulnerabilities.
+Think about it, online payment gateways are basically through the internet and with the right knowledge and programs, one can interfere with the process to use credentials, data, or/and money.

 However, before actually looking into security and risk management opportunities, organizations need to understand real threats.
 Strong application security audit programs combining automated and manual intelligence can help reveal threats that can cause damage.

 Phishing is probably the most common attack type with over 156 million emails being sent every single day.
-It is a type of attack where email, chat or other type of communication directs user to fake platforms where they enter the requested details.
-According to recent estimations, 16 million emails pass through spam filters and end up in inbox.
+It is a type of attack where email, chat, or other types of communication directs users to fake platforms where they enter the requested details.
+According to recent estimations, 16 million emails pass through spam filters and end up in the inbox.
 What’s more frightening is out of these phishing emails, 8 million are opened every day.

-Similarly, Cross Site Scripting- XSS, and XSRF Cross Site Request Forgery are also prevalent in digital payment system attacks.
-XSS uses web application to bypass access controls and XSRF exploits user sessions to send unauthorized commands.
+Similarly, Cross-Site Scripting- XSS, and XSRF Cross-Site Request Forgery are also prevalent in digital payment system attacks.
+XSS uses a web application to bypass access controls and XSRF exploits user sessions to send unauthorized commands.
 Both of these vulnerabilities can be used against almost every kind of platform, including ASP, ColdFusion, .NET, Java, Perl, and PHP.

 Risk Management – Online Payment Security as an enabler

-Electronic payment process initiates at customers’ end and finishes at merchants’ end using banking application to authenticate and pay.
-The medium of payment can be anything from card to online banking.
+The electronic payment process initiates at the customers’ end and finishes at the merchants’ end using banking applications to authenticate and pay.
+The medium of payment can be anything from a card to online banking.
 Anything loose between these ends can potentially lead to exploitation.

 On Organization’s end, it needs to opt for multiple layer security, to get total application security.
-Use of a web application scanner, can scan all your apps and inform about possible vulnerabilities and malwares.
+The use of a web application scanner, can scan all your apps and inform you about possible vulnerabilities and malware.
 For a deeper and proactive approach, manual penetration testing needs to be done.
 Once found, these weak points can be fixed and patched.

-It is not just about technical view of the risk, but from a business point of view too, strong security facilitates advanced services and higher value transactions to be moved to the internet cost effectively.
-Hence security is no longer just about mitigating risks but a fundamental foundation to cost effective business transactions and digital payments.
+It is not just about the technical view of the risk, but from a business point of view too, strong security facilitates advanced services and higher value transactions to be moved to the internet cost-effectively.
+Hence security is no longer just about mitigating risks but a fundamental foundation to cost-effective business transactions and digital payments.

 Indusface strongly recommends ‘TAS – Total Application Security’ for all organizations who are into Digital Transactions.
-The economy has come to stage where you can’t ignore Digital Transactions anymore, securing it, is the only way out.
+The economy has come to a stage where you can’t ignore Digital Transactions anymore, securing them, is the only way out.